Music publisher and seller, musical instrument maker but it is doubtful whether he made pianos. …

 Piano maker, inlayer, music publisher and seller initially at 22 Broad Street moving to 47 Broad Street, Soho and also at 48 Broad Street from the early 1780’s.
 From 1779, Ganer made very elegant inlaid square pianos on a “French” frame stand as well as plain examples.

 I have not seen two Ganer square pianos that are identical in decoration and ornamentation.
 Every instrument appears to be slightly different in treatment.
 Some continuity existed in the nameboard decoration and the early instruments used a double garland of inlaid bell flowers with an Robert Adam style segmented inlaid medallion in the cheeks of the keywell.
 Instruments from about 1782 used a single garland of bell flowers but without decoration in the cheeks and an enamel oval plaque for the nameboard inscription was adopted from about 1790.
-His square pianos were dated up to 1784 with Latin nameboard inscription.
+His square pianos were dated up to 1785 with a Latin nameboard inscription.

-Updated: 17 December 2013
+Updated: 17 December 2013 (amended 12 July 2018)